apiwishboon-spec/CortexMail/README.md

-# AI Email Auto-Reply Application 📧🤖
+# CortexMail 🧠

+> "The cortex is the outer layer of the brain.
+It’s where the good stuff happens: thinking, language, decision-making, context, judgment."

+**CortexMail** isn't just another auto-reply bot.
+It's a cognitive email assistant that *understands* context, interprets intent, and makes decisions like a thinking entity.
+It doesn't just react; it processes.

-A production-ready AI-powered automatic email reply system with real SMTP/IMAP integration, context-aware response generation, and a modern web interface.
+A production-ready AI-powered email intelligence system with real SMTP/IMAP integration, context-aware cognition, and a robust Neobrutalist web interface.

 ## 🌟 Features